Career-Vault/career-vault-api-documentation-240-tutoring/README.md

-# career-vault-api-documentation
+# career-vault-api-documentation-240-tutoring
-Career Vault's Jobs API documentation
+Career Vault's school districts API documentation
-## Authentication
-All requests to the API are authenticated by providing your API key.
-The API key should be provided as an HTTP header named Api-Token.
-> :warning: **Remember to keep your API key secret.
-Do not share it and take care not to expose it publicly in client-side code.

 ## URL Parameters
 Parameter | Description
 ------------ | -------------
 page | A cursor for use in pagination.
-Returns the n-th chunk of perPage objects. perPage | Return up to this number of jobs per response.
+Returns the n-th chunk of perPage objects. perPage | Returns up to this number of jobs per response.
 Must be an integer between 1 and 500 (otherwise, it will default to 100).
-Defaults to 100.
+Defaults to 100. search | Returns jobs where JobTitle includes this string. zipCode | Returns jobs where the ZipCode matches. city | Returns jobs where the City matches. district | Returns jobs where District matches. state | Returns jobs where State matches. coordinates | Sets the center of a circular area where jobs are shown from. radius | Sets the radius of the circle around coordinates.
+Default is 25 miles. `coordinates` must not be null.

 ## GET: List Jobs